hTrap/dolftax.github.io/_posts/2014-05-06-Arch-Linux-Do-It-Yourself.md

 #####Network Manager issues

 In case of any network manager error, go [here](https://wiki.archlinux.org/index.php/NetworkManager) .
-You can use
+You could do

     sudo wifi-menu

-until then ;)
+Cheers!